KucielKrzysztof/DjangoVue-Game/README.md

 ![Rock, Paper, Scissors Game](/backend/static/images/rps.png)

 # Welcome to the Rock Paper Scissors Game!
-This project is a simple web-based implementation of the classic Rock Paper Scissors game with retro design using Vue.js and Django.
+This project is a simple web-based implementation of the classic Rock Paper Scissors game with Arcade design using Vue.js and Django.

 ## Table of Contents